shawngraham/hist1900a-fall2025/content/en/docs/syllabus/assessment.md

 These are ungraded responses to prompts that I will use to kick-off discussions.
 On days with an 'entrance ticket', you will have jotted a quick response on a notecard before class (and you'll have printed your name on it too).
 I will collect these at the start of class.
 Their _completion_ however will count towards your 'academic presence'.

+### Hypothes.is

+Hypothesis is a tool to hone your academic reading skills.
+Sustained meaningful activity there on the assigned readings counts towards your 'academic presence'.

 ### In-class exercises

 Periodically, we will do some in-class writing where you draw on the most recent assigned readings and lectures.
 The first few of these will ask you to write a précis of one or more of the readings.
 Then, we will build from that towards deeper engagement with the readings/lecture.

-I will provide a notebook for you to use for in-class exercises and assessment.
-Sometimes, you will share what you've written with your peers as the starting point for in-class discussion.
+**Please bring a [Hillroy-like notebook](https://www.staples.ca/products/15564-en-hilroy-canada-stitched-exercise-book-10-78-x-7-38-assorted-colours-4-pack) to use for in-class exercises and assessment.**.
+Have your name and student number on it.
+After an assessment exercise, I will collect these, then return them to you with comments, etc. Sometimes, you will share what you've written with your peers as the starting point for in-class discussion.

-I will distribute and collect these notebooks for the relevant class.
 The completed notebook will be a resource for you to study in order to prepare for the Exit Ticket.

 ### Essays?

-There will be no essays.
+There will be no [essays](on-essays).

 ### The Exit Ticket